ARINBRE/DNAmethylation/README.md

 if (!requireNamespace("limma", quietly = TRUE)) BiocManager::install("limma")
 ```

-If you prefer to work with EndNote, import the yaml environment file into your anaconda and install R packages as shown above.
+If you prefer to work with Jupyter Notebook, import the yaml environment file into your anaconda and install R packages as shown above.
 Alternatively, you can create your own conda environment.
 For example:
 ```
 conda create -n r_env r-base=4.1.2 r-essentials -y
 ```